exakat/php-dictionary/dictionary.rst

 Disjunctive Normal Form (DNF)
 -----------------------------

 DNF stands for 'Disjunctive Normal Form'.
 It is a standard form used in propositional logic and Boolean algebra.
 DNF represents logical expressions as a disjunction (OR) of one or more conjunctions (AND) of literals.
-In simpler terms, it is a way to express logical statements using only the logical operators OR and AND.
+In simpler terms, it is a way to express logical statements using only the logical operators "OR" and "AND".

 The DNF form allows for the representation of any logical expression using a combination of OR and AND operators.
 It is particularly useful in logic analysis, theorem proving, and boolean circuit design.